Romans-I-XVI/Roku-gameEngine/README.md

 ##### onDestroy()

-This method will always be called just before the instance is destroyed.
+This method will always be called just before the entity is destroyed.

 ###### ---Creation Methods---

 ##### addColliderRectangle(collider_name as String, offset_x as Integer, offset_y as Integer, width as Integer, height as Integer, [enabled as Boolean])

-Adds a rectangle collider to the instance's colliders associative array with the provided name and properties.
+Adds a rectangle collider to the entity's colliders associative array with the provided name and properties.
 Enabled is true by default.

 ##### addColliderCircle(collider_name, radius, [offset_x as Integer, offset_y as Integer, enabled as Boolean])

-Adds a circular collider to the instance's colliders associative array with the provided name and properties.
+Adds a circular collider to the entity's colliders associative array with the provided name and properties.
 By default offset_x is 0, offset_y is 0, and enabled is true.

 ##### getCollider(collider_name as String) as Object